Servideska/HPC/doc.zih.tu-dresden.de/docs/software/pika.md

     exclusive job!

 If the current partition supports simultaneous multithreading (SMT) the maximum number of hardware threads per physical core is displayed in the SMT column.
-The SLURM configuration on Taurus disables SMT by default.
+The Slurm configuration on ZIH systems disables SMT by default.
 Therefore, in the example below, only a maximum CPU usage of 0.5 can be achieved, since PIKA combines two hardware threads per physical core.
-If you want to use SMT, you must set the SLURM environment variable **SLURM_HINT**=multithread.
-In this case, *srun* distributes the tasks to all available hardware threads, thus a CPU usage of 1 can be reached.
-However, the SMT configuration only refers to the *srun* command.
-For single node jobs without *srun* command the tasks are automatically distributed to all available hardware threads.
+If you want to use SMT, you must set the Slurm environment variable `SLURM_HINT=multithread`.
+In this case, `srun` distributes the tasks to all available hardware threads, thus a CPU usage of 1 can be reached.
+However, the SMT configuration only refers to the `srun` command.
+For single node jobs without `srun` command the tasks are automatically distributed to all available hardware threads.

 ![SMT Mode](misc/pika_smt_2.png)
 {: align="center"}